The hunt for yield has pushed private equity firms and professional investors into new segments of the real estate market.

-The most affordable housing available
+The most affordable U.S. housing option

 Manufactured homes or mobile homes are considered the most affordable non-subsidized housing option in America.
 That’s because the owners own only the prefabricated unit and not the land under the home.
 The land is usually leased from the landlord of a trailer park.

 The average monthly rent for a mobile home in 2021 was $593.
 That’s significantly lower than the average one-bedroom condo rental rate of $1,450.
 The mobile park rental also often includes utilities and insurance.

 Rents typically rise 4% to 6% annually, and renters have the flexibility to move their housing unit to another park.
 These factors make the manufactured home highly attractive to low-income households.

 As of 2020, nearly 22 million Americans lived in mobile homes.
 That’s 6.7% of the total population, or about one in 15 people across the country.